targoninc/venel-api/README.md

 ## Environment variables

-Create a `.env` file in the root of the project with the following content:
+Create a `.env` file in the root of the project with the following content (you can find a copy of this in `.env.example`):
 ```apacheconf
 MYSQL_HOST=mariadb
 MYSQL_ROOT_PASSWORD=myrootpassword